Neddslayer/app-inventor-projects/README.md

 # Miscellaneous Projects
-Any code that I made that is only a couple files and doesn't deserve it's own repository.
+Any project that I make that are only a couple of files that don't deserve their own repository.